open-sdg/open-sdg/docs/making-updates.md

 For all of the steps, you will need to be logged into GitHub.com, in whatever web browser you are using.
 To check just visit [GitHub.com](https://github.com).
 If you are not already logged in, click "Sign in" to log in.

 NOTE: As long as you continue using the same web browser that you used to log in, the following steps will work.
 If you switch browsers, or clear your browser cache, you will need to log into GitHub.com again before continuing.

+Now that you're ready to start making updates, see the subsections of this guidance.